An SAP license audit is:

 - User Consolidation: LAW can identify and merge duplicate user accounts, ensuring that each individual is only counted once, even if they have access to multiple systems.

-- Centralized Reporting: LAW simplifies the audit process by centralizing data collection, making generating accurate reports for SAP audits easier.
+- Centralized Reporting: LAW simplifies the audit process by centralizing data collection, making it easier to generate accurate reports for SAP audits.

 2. User and System Measurement Management (USMM)